cjpereira98/Ferb/README.md

 # Ferb
-personal assistant powered by OpenAI API designed to work autonomously in the background and monitor data about the user
+personal assistant powered by OpenAI API designed to work autonomously in the background and prompt the user based on data it collects